RyanPhillips10/soba-web-parse-intro/README.md

 #### Your data set

-You should create a Class in your Parse Application's Data Browser called person.
+You should create a Class in your Parse Application's Data Browser called Person.
 Add columns for

 	firstName [String], lastName [String], age [Number], favoriteMusic [String], sex [Number:0|1]